john-nanney/iptabs/README.markdown

 	iptabs --by-spec 192.168.1.0/24:tcp:ssh,http,443

 Multiple invocations of `--by-spec` are allowed.
-Unlike `--whitelist` the traffic is subject to the other rules, such as SSHGuard and port scan detection.
+The traffic is subject to the other rules, such as SSHGuard and port scan detection.

 Trusted Interface
 -----------------